Paniya people: Culture

 Paniyas typically live in villages (padis) consisting of a few huts (pire or chala) with courtyards.
 Each hut settlement contains 5 to 15 families.

 For attire, Paniya males wear a lengthy cloth wrapped around the waist, which is known as a mundu.
 A smaller mundu is also slung over the shoulders to cover the body.
 Paniya females or panichi don a long cloth, with a smaller one above the breast area and around the armpits.
 In addition, they wear a red or black aratti scarf around the waist.
 Land grabbers and poachers exploit them by encouraging drinking habit, sexual infidelity and other vices.
 PEEP Wayanad also organises various events to spread awareness on social menaces like alcoholism and chewing tobacco.
 Street plays in the local language has been staged at several forest settlements.

 The Paniyas bury their dead in formal funeral rites.
 Typically, the place of burial is close to the padi.
 The interment is accompanied by a seven-day mourning period by family members.

 Religion

 The modern Paniya practice a variety of faiths.
-Among these are Hinduism, traditional religion, and Christianity.

-Genetics

-Genetic studies, such as Yelmen et al. 2019, showed that the Paniya people, the Irula people, and the Soliga people, are the best modern proxy for the Ancient South Asian hunter-gatherers, deriving most of their ancestry from this lineage, which diverged from the common ancestor of East Asian and Andamanese peoples.
+Among these are Hinduism with local traditional beliefs, and minority follow Christianity.
+Their chief deities are Kuttichathan, Kattu-bhagavathi or Kaali of the forest, Mariyamma and Ayyappan are the chief God and Goddess.
+Valliyoorkkavu (temple) is where their prominent festivals take place which can be fall in the months of February, March and April.
+The worship of banyan tree is very significant in their unseen world, they are considered sacred.